HLCaptain/planty/README.md

 ## Installation

 There are multiple ways to run the client app for multiple platforms.
+See more in [client documentation](planty-client/README.md).

+Only Android is supported at the moment due to time limitations.

-### Android (WIP)
+### Android

 - Download Planty APK from [here](https://github.com/HLCaptain/planty/releases/latest).
 - Install the APK on your Android device.

 ### Web (WIP)

-- Go to [this](https://planty-frontend.herokuapp.com/) website.
-(Not a real website yet)
+Planty client is not yet available on the web.

 ### Desktop (JVM) (WIP)

-- Download the executable from [here](https://github.com/HLCaptain/planty/releases/latest).
-- Run the jar file with `java -jar planty.jar`.
-(Not a real jar file yet)
+Planty client is not yet available on the desktop.

 ## Usage

+See [How to use Planty App](docs/HOW_TO_USE_PLANTY_APP.md) for more information.

+With the app, you can:

 - Add/remove sensors
 - Assign sensors to plants